 Our mission is to engage with public officials to promote non-partisan policy solutions to mitigate the economic, environmental and social costs of fossil fuels.
 We emphasize pragmatic, cost-effective approaches for a sustainable energy economy.

-To get to zero carbon:
+To get to zero carbon, Virginia energy legislation must:

 Thus, Zero Carbon Virginia aims to inform, educate, and motivate people across Virginia to engage in the political process and let Richmond know that the time for change is now – it is time to embrace the power sector of the future.

 Thank you for joining us.